 Each of the following problems presents an argument.
-For each argument, do the following:

-- 1. Circle and denote with a C the argument's main conclusion; - 2.
-Underline and number each premise and sub-conclusion (if any); and - 3.
-Arrange these into an argument map that faithfully represents the argument as given.
+For each argument, (1) circle and denote with a C the argument's main conclusion; (2) underline and number each premise and sub-conclusion (if any); and (3) arrange these into an argument map that faithfully represents the argument as given.
 It is okay if you just put a label into each box and not write out the full statement.